agt24/sciscore-tools/README.md

 Should work on any Python 3 verison.

- * Install the requires packages with `pip install fasttext spacy numpy requests Unidecode`
+ * Install the requires packages with `pip install fasttext spacy numpy requests Unidecode lxml`
  * `pdftotext` must also be installed from https://www.xpdfreader.com/download.html
  * Obtain the `methods-model.bin` file and place it in the same directory as `pdftools.py`
  * Obtain a `auth.json` file with your SciScore API credentials